The Wrap-Up: Put Some Respect on My Name!

 2nd Place Dynamite

 NXT was easily the best show of the week, with three amazing high-stakes matches.
-In a week where most shows took their foot off the gas NXT went full speed ahead.
+In a week where most shows took their foot off the gas, NXT went full speed ahead.

-Rob’s Winner of The Week
+Rob’s Winners of the Week

 6. NXT put forth a below-average show this week, even with two championship matches.
 They feel like they are holding back a little while waiting for their next premium live event.